 Here is why I can legitimately hold out this hope: I speak with long-haul authority.
 I was widowed for the first time almost two decades ago.
-And, having resided in the state you are now occupying, this is the promise I can give you: it does get easier.
+And, having resided in the state you, perhaps young in widowhood, may now be occupying, this is the promise I can give you: it does get easier.
 There is an eventual transformation.

 And sometimes the transformation is as profound as winter becoming spring.

 But this promise comes with a proviso: grieving cannot be hurried or predicted.
-This transformation is not linear; it is unpredictable —you have insights and there seems to be some relief, grief letting up a bit.
+This transformation is not linear.
+And it is unpredictable —you have insights and there seems to be some relief, grief letting up a bit.
 But then it returns vengefully, howling.

 In my view, for grief to move and transformation to come takes a long time.
 Takes as long as it takes (each case is different, but my in own, it was gradual… it took six years for my new life to truly arrive, for me to again feel fully recognizable to myself inside).

-And because this process is so astoundingly painful, bearing it even a day, let alone for years, feels too long, I know the idea that it might take this long is understandably daunting to you, and for many it will not be nearly so long as it was for me.
+And because this process is so astoundingly painful, bearing it even a day, let alone for years, feels too long.
+I know the idea that it might take this long is understandably daunting to you.
+I know, too for many it will not be nearly so long as it was for me.

 But however long it is for you, I urge you to have hope.
 To keep walking.

-Dear fellow Club member: I am so sad with and for you.
+Dear fellow member of the Club No One Wants to Join: I am so sad with and for you.
 I wish your situation was otherwise.
 I wish circumstances had not led you here, to this page.

 Have courage, alongside your grief.
 Just the fact that you get up every morning now, given how overwhelmingly alien your life may feel to you at present, is, I know, courageous.